sharkccy/NYCU_Operating_Systems_2024_Fall/hw2/README.md

 # License / Redistribution

-- The author will only upload compiled executables for distribution.
-Contact the author to request access to the original source code and for permission before sharing it publicly.
+- - Contact the author to request access to the original source code.